What Are Dow Futures and How Do They Work?

 When Can You Trade?

 Dow Futures start trading each day on the Chicago Board of Trade (CBOT) at 7:20 a.m.
 Central Time (8:20 a.m.
-Eastern Time), which is an hour and ten minutes before the stock market opens, allowing trading to take place so reporters and professionals can get an idea of the market sentiment.
+Eastern Time), which is an hour and ten minutes before the stock market opens, allowing trading to take place so reporters and professionals can get an idea of market sentiment (the attitude of investors on prices and market potential).

-That is, if a company reports huge earnings and the Dow Futures skyrocket, the odds are good that the stock market itself will raise as well.
-The opposite is also true.
-If some event takes place before the stock market opening that causes Dow Futures to drop, then a decent chance exists that stocks will also fall once the opening bell rings.
+Market sentiment is fickle—if a company reports huge earnings and the Dow Futures skyrocket, the odds are good that the stock market itself will raise as well.
+If an unexpected weather event shuts down major shipping lanes before the stock market opens, it could cause the Dow Futures to drop because investors begin anticipating problems.
+This creates the possibility of stocks also falling once the opening bell rings.

 Buying Futures With Leverage

-The Dow Jones futures use a multiplier of 10, which means that Dow Futures use a 10-1 leverage or 1,000 percent.
+The Dow Jones futures use a multiplier of 10 (often called 10 to one leverage or 1,000% leverage).
 If Dow Futures are currently trading at 6,000, for example, a single futures contract would then have a market value of $60,000.
 For every $1 (or "point" as it is known on Wall Street) the DJIA fluctuates, a single Dow Futures contract has an increase or decrease of $10.